 Jamie is a frequent speaker and media commentator on labour and employment issues, including current employment law issues such as workplace violence, respectful workplaces, and attendance management.
 He taught management and human resources employees in employment law programs at the University of Guelph for 20 years, with a focus on workplace safety and the legislative requirements for managing human resources.

 Jamie was a member of the Board of Directors of the Canadian Association of Counsel to Employers (CACE) from 2008 to 2019.
 He is a past President (2016-17), former Chair of the Human Rights Committee (2010-15), and was Co-Chair of the 2011 CACE Conference.
 Jamie also co-chaired the annual LSO Conference, “6-Minute Labour Lawyer” from 2008 to 2014, and he co-chaired the Lancaster House Human Rights Conference in 2013 and 2014.
 Jamie was an active participant in HRPA and spent several years serving on the Complaints, Investigation and Discipline Committee.
-Jamie is on the Board of Directors of Niagara Workers Welcome, which seeks to improve conditions for migrant workers, and is the Chair of Niagara-on-the-Lake’s Inclusivity Committee.
+Jamie is Co-Chair of Niagara-on-the-Lake’s Inclusivity Committee, an enthusiastic supporter of the Shaw Festival, and an active member of the local Rotary Club.

 Jamie has travelled widely, including to sub-Saharan Africa, where Jamie and his wife have been involved with Canadian charities working in local partnerships to improve education, child care, and micro-finance opportunities for women and disabled persons.